mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 * Update your payment details and any outstanding payments are cleared.
 * Update a Free Trial to a paid plan, and payment is successful.

-## What happens at the end of the 30 day retirement period?
+#### What happens at the end of the 30 day retirement period?

 At the end of the 30 day retirement period if you have not restored or created a relevant subscription, all your data will be deleted.

 ### Using Plugins
-## Introduction

-This page explains that you can use plugins with Tyk Cloud and links to details of Python, JSVM and Golang based plugins.
+This section explains that you can use plugins with Tyk Cloud and links to details of Python, JSVM and Golang based plugins.

 Tyk Cloud allows you to take advantage of Tyk's plugin architecture that allows you to write powerful middleware.
 For this version of Tyk Cloud, we support the use of Python, JavaScript Middleware and Golang based plugins.